 A short distance from an information kiosk, a sign attached to a railing overlooks the drainage canal with vegetation and brush on the other side.
 Nearby, a measuring pole stands in the water in the canal.

-The title appears over a photo of a yellowish-brown Florida panther peering down from the branches of a pine tree, an inset aerial map, and an illustration of the measuring pole.
+The title appears over an illustrated aerial view of South Florida, two inset photos, and an illustration of the measuring pole.

 Sign Text in English and Spanish:

 "Fresh water once flowed freely from the north through sawgrass marshes and sloughs, sustaining the Everglades.
 But many years ago, a vast system of canals and levees was built to drain the landscape for farms and homes — with drastic impacts on nature's flow.

 Now, add sea level rise to an already-thirsty Everglades.
 As warming temperatures melt glaciers and make ocean waters expand, rising seas drive salt water farther inland, altering ecosystems.
 Everglades restoration promises to send more fresh water flowing southward, creating a more resilient ecosystem and mitigating the effects of saltwater intrusion."

 On the photo of an illustrated aerial view of South Florida, labels point out Lake Okeechobee in the center of the peninsula, and coastal cities Miami to the southeast, and Naples west on the gulf coast.
 Arrows show freshwater flowing south from Lake Okeechobee and saltwater pushing into the southern tip of Florida.
 Dotted lines indicate the Salt Water / Fresh Water transition zone.
 The "You Are Here" arrow points slightly inland of the Salt Water / Fresh Water transition zone.

 An inset image shows a small bird colored with olive-gray and brown streaks, and a yellow spot above its beak.